maximoskp/guitarpro_to_audio/README.md

 # guitarpro_to_audio

+### gp2midi2audio.py
-Converts guitar pro files (e.g., from the DadaGP dataset) to multitrack audio using python.
+Converts guitar pro files in the files/gp directory (e.g., from the DadaGP dataset) to multitrack audio using python.

 It first creats a separate midi file for each track from gp files usesing the executable from: